Blog

 One of the primary benefits of a trafficking visa is the ability to remain in the United States and work towards obtaining legal permanent residency.
 This can provide victims with greater stability and security.
 T visa holders may also be eligible for certain public benefits, such as food stamps, housing assistance, and healthcare.
 Additionally, T visa holders are protected from deportation while their application for legal permanent residency is pending.

-6. Fiancé Visas
+Fiancé Visas

-The first step in obtaining a fiance visa is for the U.S. citizen partner to file a Form I-129F or a Petition for Alien Fiance with the U.S. Citizenship and Immigration Services (USCIS).
-This form requires information about the couple's relationship history, including when and where they met, how long they have been in a relationship and their future plans as a married couple.
+The first step in obtaining a fiancé visa is for the U.S. citizen partner to file a Form I-129F or a Petition for Alien Fiancé with the U.S. Citizenship and Immigration Services (USCIS).
+This form requires information about the couple's relationship history, including when and where they met, how long they have been in a relationship, and their future plans as a married couple.
 After the USCIS approves the petition, it is sent to the U.S. Department of State National Visa Center for processing.

 Once the National Visa Center receives the petition, it will then send it to the U.S. embassy or consulate in the foreign national's home country.
 The foreign national will then have to complete an application for a K-1 visa and provide supporting documentation, such as a passport, police and medical certificates, and evidence of their relationship, among other things.

 After the application is reviewed, the foreign national will be scheduled for a visa interview at the embassy or consulate.
-During this interview, a consular officer will ask various questions to determine if the couple is genuinely in a relationship and plan to marry.
+During this interview, a consular officer will ask various questions to determine if the couple is genuinely in a relationship and plans to marry.
 If approved, the foreign national will then receive their K-1 visa and can travel to the U.S. to marry their U.S. citizen partner.

 After arriving in the United States, the foreign national will have to marry their U.S. citizen partner within 90 days.
 Once married, the foreign national can apply for adjustment of status to become a lawful permanent resident, or Green Card holder.
 After obtaining a Green Card, they can live and work in the U.S. without restrictions.
+Our office specializes in Fiancé Visas and we have been honored to be featured on the television show, 90 Day Fiancé!

 In conclusion, understanding the various types of US immigration visas is essential for those who want to live, study, or work in the United States.
 Each visa category has its specific requirements, limitations, and benefits, so it is crucial to choose the right type of visa that fits your needs and circumstances.
-Consult an experienced immigration law firm, like ours, can help guide in the right direction when selecting the best option out of the different types of visas.
+Consulting an experienced immigration law firm, like ours, can help guide you in the right direction when selecting the best option out of the different types of visas.
 We can guide you through the process of obtaining a US visa and provide you with the legal support you need to succeed in your immigration goals.

 Speak With Us Now